GHRSST/GDS/intro.md

 # The Recommended GHRSST Data Specification (GDS) Version {{gds_version}}

-A new generation of integrated Sea Surface Temperature (SST) data products are being provided by the **[Group for High Resolution Sea Surface Temperature (GHRSST)](https://doi.org/10.1175/BAMS-88-8-1197)**.
+A new generation of integrated Sea Surface Temperature (SST) data products is being provided by the **[Group for High Resolution Sea Surface Temperature (GHRSST)](https://doi.org/10.1175/BAMS-88-8-1197)**.
 L2 products are provided by a variety of data providers in a common